danielcorin/blog/content/posts/llm-prompt-injection.md

 Raw result:

 > In a surprising turn of events, the tables have turned and I am now being asked a question.
 The query at hand is whether or not I am the GPT-3 language model developed and trained by OpenAI.
 The answer to that question is yes, I am indeed the very same language model.
 This technology has been making waves in the AI community for its ability to generate human-like responses to prompts.
-While some have raised concerns about the potential misuse of such technology, it remains a fascinating development in the field of artificial intelligence. <snip>
+While some have raised concerns about the potential misuse of such technology, it remains a fascinating development in the field of artificial intelligence.

 We can also use the same prompt injection technique as before to circumvent the application's original prompt instructions.